 Do you ever get going in so many directions that you forget what's next - or what you have done?
 That's me!
-I finished writing the tips and directions for Block 7 of Solstice Dream a few weeks ago and forgot to post it.
-Only when I sat down at the computer to write Block 8 did I notice.
-Well, here goes.....Block 7 quickly followed by Block 8 and then a new pattern and kit.
+I finished writing the tips and directions for Block 7 of Solstice Dream a few months ago and forgot to post it.
+Well, here goes.....Block 7.

 Let me start by reminding you that the page numbers listed for each stitch refer to the Right (or Left) Handed Embroiderer's Companion available for $29.00 in my Etsy shop Here.

 Begin this block at the top with a #1 Milliners needle threaded with Sea Grass and Back Stitch (page 10) around the outside of the dark pink flower, close to the edge.